 WHAT DOES IT MEAN TO BE A “PRE” STUDENT?

-All new students accepted by the College of Health Professions (COHP) are admitted as a “pre” professional student.
+All new students accepted by the College of Health Professions (COHP) clinical programs are admitted as a “pre” professional student for our programs that require a clinical.
 COHP accepts a limited number of students who qualify into these programs.
 There are specific qualification criteria to assure adequate preparation prior to entrance into the profession/ clinical sequence of courses for the program.

 Students are required to meet the qualifications and apply to the clinical phase of the program, for the following:

 MEDCIAL LABORATORY TECHNOLOGY

 The program limitations are based on the availability of clinical or internship sites, as well as the individual program accreditation and state regulatory agencies that provide guidelines for class size.
 These programs are popular and the demand is high for many of them, however, the COHP will admit any student who meets the qualification criteria for their selected program as space becomes available.
 Due to the demand, some programs may have a 1, 2, or 3 year wait from the time you qualify before you begin the clinical/ professional phase of the program.
 However, please be advised there is not a wait list, students must reapply each year for consideration.

 As a “pre” professional student, your first priority is to meet the program qualification requirements.
 While you might not be admitted into the clinical sequence after your first application, you can still make progress toward graduation by completing the general education requirements for your degree.

 The link below will give you details as to what the qualifications are and outline some common Q&A regarding the application process.
 Make sure to review this material and if you have questions, contact the Dean’s office in the College of Health Professions.